Gman-Superfly/AKIRA/foundations/CONSERVATION_OF_ACTION.md

 │  Reality exists.
-Patterns exist in nature.                            │ │  Statistical regularities govern the world.                           │ │  This is the ultimate source of all knowledge.                        │ │  We cannot access it directly — only through observation.             │ │                                                                         │ │  STAGE 1: OBSERVATION (PHOTONS)                                        │
+Patterns exist in nature.                            │ │  Statistical regularities govern the world.                           │ │  This is the ultimate source of all knowledge.                        │ │  We cannot access it directly, only through observation.              │ │                                                                         │ │  STAGE 1: OBSERVATION (PHOTONS)                                        │
 │  ──────────────────────────────                                         │
 │  Sensors capture aspects of reality.                                  │ │  Cameras record images.
-Microphones record sounds.                    │ │  Each observation is a SAMPLE from reality.                           │ │  Information is already lossy — we see shadows on the cave wall.     │ │                                                                         │ │  STAGE 2: DATA (PHOTONS ARRIVING)                                      │ │  ─────────────────────────────────                                      │
+Microphones record sounds.                    │ │  Each observation is a SAMPLE from reality.                           │ │  Information is already lossy, we see shadows on the cave wall.      │ │                                                                         │ │  STAGE 2: DATA (PHOTONS ARRIVING)                                      │ │  ─────────────────────────────────                                      │